bioconda/bioconda.github.io/_sources/recipes/dadaist2-full/README.rst.txt

    :replaces_section_title:
    :noindex:

-   Meta\-package for Dadaist2 with full R packages\, VSEARCH and MultiQC
+   Meta\-package for Dadaist2 with full R packages\, VSEARCH\, CD\-HIT and MultiQC

    :homepage:
    :license: The license for this meta-package is MIT; individual tools vary